 Heidi Dennis, MSN'10, co-presented "Look at Pediatric Sexual Assault Exam Findings and Their Significance within the 2018 Adams Classification Scale," in September 2019 at the International Conference on Forensic Nursing Science and Practice.

 Jie Deng, PhD'10, is lead author of "Validity Testing of the Head and Neck Lymphedema and Fibrosis Symptom Inventory," published in Lymphatic Research and Biology in April 2022, and of "Conducting a Supportive Oncology Clinical Trial during the COVID-19 Pandemic: Challenges and Strategies," published in Trials in November.
-She co-authored "Advanced Pneumatic Compression for Treatment of Lymphedema of the Head and Neck: A Randomized Wait-list Controlled Trial,” published in Supportive Care in Cancer in May 2020, and “Lymphedema Symptom Intensity and Distress Surveys—Truncal and Head and Neck, Version 2.0,” published in Lymphatic Research and Biology in November.
-She co-authored “Chronic Systemic Symptoms in Head and Neck Cancer Patients,” and “Late Soft Tissue Complications of Head and Neck Cancer Therapy: Lymphedema and Fibrosis,” both published in the August 2019 issue of JNCI Monographs .
-That month, she co-authored “A Comparison of Symptoms among Patients with Head and Neck or Truncal Lymphedema and Normal Controls,” published in Lymphatic Research and Biology .
-She is associate professor at the University of Pennsylvania School of Nursing in Philadelphia.
+She co-authored "Advanced Pneumatic Compression for Treatment of Lymphedema of the Head and Neck: A Randomized Wait-list Controlled Trial," published in Supportive Care in Cancer in May 2020, and "Lymphedema Symptom Intensity and Distress Surveys—Truncal and Head and Neck, Version 2.0," published in Lymphatic Research and Biology in November.
+She co-authored "Chronic Systemic Symptoms in Head and Neck Cancer Patients," and "Late Soft Tissue Complications of Head and Neck Cancer Therapy: Lymphedema and Fibrosis," both published in the August 2019 issue of JNCI Monographs .
+That month, she co-authored "A Comparison of Symptoms among Patients with Head and Neck or Truncal Lymphedema and Normal Controls," published in Lymphatic Research and Biology .
 In 2017, Jie received the VUSN Dean's Award for Faculty Achievement in Research Endeavors, and co-authored "Pain Management," published in Critical Care Nursing Clinics .
 She was named a 2016 American Academy of Nursing fellow and awarded a research scholar grant by the American Cancer Society to develop and test a self-care program for cancer survivors diagnosed with secondary lymphedema and fibrosis.
+Jie is an associate professor at the University of Pennsylvania School of Nursing in Philadelphia.